 If you would like your child to have a school dinner, it's a good idea to encourage your child to try different kinds of food before starting school, as this will help them when choosing from the school menu.
 We are a nationally accredited healthy eating school and there is a varied and attractive menu offered each day.
-The menu is on a 2-week rotation and changes seasonally.
+The menu is on a 3-week rotation and changes seasonally.
 Copies of the menu are available from the school office and can be viewed on the school website.
 You will also find information about allergens.
-Each day there is a vegan option.
+Each day there is a vegan option, a meat option, pasta or jacket potato.
 Please notify us as soon as possible if your child has any food allergies or intolerances.
 We also ask that, where possible, you provide us with a letter from your child's GP or consultant indicating their food allergies and/or intolerances.